ElementalAlly/attendanceProject/README.md

 hostname
 ```

 into the shell.
-If your hostname is displayed, you are all set!
+If your hostname is displayed, you have set your hostname correctly!

 ## Starting scripts on boot: